• Home

 Firefly has a few tricks up its sleeve.
 In addition to being capable of generating new images from a detailed text description, it can create text effects from a written prompt (think, the word "TOAST" written with letters that look like they're made from toast), recolor vector artwork, or add AI-generated elements to your images.
 You can test all these out through the web app, but it's that last feature where Firefly stands out.

-The particular feature is called Generative Fill.
-The idea is that you use Photoshop's regular tools to select an area of your image, and then, just by clicking a button and typing a prompt, you can replace it with something else.
-Crucially, Generative Fill understands the context of your image.
+The two best features are Generative Fill and Generative Expand.
+With Generative Fill, you use Photoshop's regular tools to select an area of your image, and then, just by clicking a button and typing a prompt, you can replace it with something else.
+With Generative Expand, you can add to the outside of your image.
+Crucially, both tools understand the context of your image.
 In the screenshot above, you can see that Photoshop has matched the depth-of-field blur for the forest I added using Generative Fill.
 It looks cohesive.

-Firefly pricing: Firefly uses a credit system and is available as part of various Creative Cloud subscriptions; Photoshop is available from $19.99/month as part of the Creative Cloud Photography Plan, which comes with 500 generative credits.
+Firefly pricing: Free for 25 credits/month; from $4.99 for 100 credits/month; Photoshop is available from $19.99/month as part of the Creative Cloud Photography Plan, which comes with 500 generative credits.

 Best AI image generator for usable, commercially safe images